edgegap/unreal-sample/README.md

-# Unreal Sample
+# Edgegap Unreal Sample
-Sample Unreal integration.
+Sample Unreal integratio with Edgegapn.
 Use with the Edgegap Plugin to get your game online quickly:

 https://github.com/edgegap/edgegap-unreal-plugin